Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-Given that the system knows the value of the visit-counter When the system fails for any reason,
+Given that counter system has non-volatile memory and the counter system is connected to a central server and the counter system syncs the count data with the server every hour and the counter system updates value of counter in non-volatile memory every half hour
-Then store count value in non-volatile memory.
+When the counter system fails for any reason, then system counter loads counter value from both from the central server and non-volatile memory.
+System compares the value and if the counter values are not equal, then system changes value of counter in the central server to the value present in the non-volatile memory.

 Scenario: Reconcile counts if the sensor is offline for a while

-Given that sensor system can access count data from central server When sensor is back online,
+Given that counter system has non-volatile memory and the counter system is connected to a central server and the counter system syncs the count data with the server every hour and the counter system updates value of counter in non-volatile memory every half hour
-Then read count data from server and start counting from that value
+When the counter system fails for any reason, then system counter loads counter value from both from the central server and non-volatile memory.
+System compares the value and if the counter values are not equal, then system changes value of counter in the central server to the value present in the non-volatile memory.